A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Introduction

-Most of the existing applications and optimizations focus on \emph{inference} from a pre-trained model, whereas leave \emph{training} on battery-powered mobile devices largely unexplored.
-Nevertheless, being able to infer from a static model still has a significant gap from being cognizant, since machine learning relies on the assumptions that the test samples are independently and identically drawn from the same distribution of training.
+Meanwhile, propelled by the latest advance in mobile processors, smartphone becomes an ideal platform to execute ML at the data source.
+The recent efforts mainly improve \emph{inference} from a pre-trained deep neural network model~\cite{lowpgemm,mobilenetv2,song,distillation}.
+Yet, inference from a static model still has a significant gap from being cognizant, since ML relies on the basics that the test samples are independently and identically drawn from the same distribution of training.
 Deep classifiers are not good at extrapolation when data comes from a different distribution, but it is quite common in mobile applications.
-Take the ongoing research of behaviorial authentication~\cite{gait,gait-ndss,ndss_key,gao} and activity recognition~\cite{rfid,activity_aaai} for example, behaviorial patterns may evolve due to sickness, injury and emotion, thus intensify the intra-class variations and hamper classification.
-This requires the model to adapt to the new distribution, where constant training and finetuning are expected.
+This requires the model to adapt to the new distribution, e.g., re-training or finetuning the model to tackle behavioral dynamics.
 Therefore, being truly intelligent should bring \emph{training} back into the loop.

-Due to resource consumption, a natural solution is to securely offload training to the cloud.
-For example, one can host an enclave for each client in the cloud~\cite{sgx}, securely aggregate training data from users, keep all the models updated and provide downlink accessibility on-demand; or use homomorphic encryptions to obfuscate both private data and model, while the cloud can still conduct meaningful computations on encrypted data or model weights~\cite{ijcai,ccs_encrypt,cryptonets}.
-Other options include pre-processing to (randomly) project user data into non-sensitive representations~\cite{iotdi}, which is yet to offer a rigorous security guarantee and often comes with an accuracy loss.

-\emph{Can we incorporate training on mobile devices as well}?
-In addition to the foreseeable challenges of computation and power, what are the gaps between mobile environments and machine learning that limit deep learning algorithms to perform as they should?
-Previous efforts have studied deep learning on mobile platforms.
-However, these platforms have no essential difference from the cloud setting with proprietary GPU and external power.
-By contrast, in this paper, we consider \emph{battery-powered} smartphones running Android that are thermally and electrically limited.

-Mobile environments have fundamental difference from the cloud in terms of \emph{labeled data}, where labeling is usually crowdsourced offline.
-Despite the abundance of mobile data, interactive labeling from the user degrades useability, whereas having a small dataset would lead to overfitting and low accuracy.
-Second, since the read access to many sensors is not restrictive~\cite{password,grophone,ndss_track,deepmag}, learning should take extra precautions to these side channels, especially in security-critical applications.
-Third, mobile data is inherently noisy; decisions based on a one shot of inference is not reliable.
-Multiple inferences should be fused across the spatial-temporal domain for a more confident decision.
-Finally, as training typically takes hundreds of epoches using backpropagation, it requires to speed up the convergence in a privacy-preserved manner.